-The most important treatment for gestational diabetes is a healthy eating plan and exercising regularly.
-Walking for 30 minutes after a meal can help with controlling your blood glucose levels.
+The most important treatment for gestational diabetes is a healthy eating plan and exercise.
+Walking for 30 minutes after a meal can help with blood glucose management.
 Gestational diabetes usually improves with these changes.

-You should have an opportunity to talk to a healthcare professional about choosing foods that will help to keep your blood glucose at a healthy and stable level.
-For more information about what to eat when you have gestational diabetes see: https://www.diabetes.org.uk/diabetes-the-basics/food-and-diabetes/i-have-gestational-diabetes.
+You should have a chance to talk to a healthcare professional about choosing foods that will help to keep your blood glucose at a healthy and stable level.
+For more information about what to eat when you have gestational diabetes see: diabetes.org.uk/diabetes-the-basics/ food-and-diabetes/i-have-gestational-diabetes.